cynixx3/third-party-miner-installer-for-ethos/README.md

 # Miner Manager for ethOS
 This **_OFFICIAL_** miner manager will install, update, or revert these miners to ethOS version **1.3.3**

+These instructions were written for the average NON linux PC user (thats you!)

 Estimated read time: 10 minutes ([Jump to TL:DR](README.md#tldr))

 ### List of currently supported miners